-State Licensure Requirements for Massage Therapy, Esthetics, Barbering and Cosmetology
+State Licensure Requirements for Massage Therapy, Esthetics, and Cosmetology

 Alabama currently requires licensure applicants to have completed a program of at least 650 hours and to pass the MBLEX.
 The school requires the student to take responsibility for knowing and learning the latest changes of the Alabama laws and regulations.
 Mississippi requires 700 hours and Louisiana requires 600 hours.
-Each state is unique and with Barbering sometimes county requirements are also unique.
-In Mobile County, Barber license requirements are 1500 hours with graduates starting employment working under a master barber while in many other counties, the requirements are less and only have 1,000 hour requirement.
+Each state is unique.
 Cosmetology state requirements are 1500 hours for Alabama.
 Esthetics state requirements are 1000 hours and BCCC teaches the 1200 hours in esthetics in order to include vital advanced clinical training often required by physician offices.